francofox/mtl-cityjobstats/readme.md

 ### General information on the data
 This data is only available in French, so some of my data transformation will be aimed at making it more understandable for an English-speaking audience.

-The data is updated on a weekly basis, and consists of one CSV file of denormalized data.
+The data is updated on a weekly basis (Tuesdays), and consists of one CSV file of denormalized data that is constantly updated.
+This means that, instead of ingesting multiple files and merging them into each other, I will need to replace the entire data each time, as detection of differences would likely not be worth it since this is a relatively small dataset.
+This is done using batch processing, which will be orchestrated using Kestra.

 #### Data dictionary
 (Translated from the data dictionary [here](https://donnees.montreal.ca/dataset/offres-demploi-et-postulation#methodology))